That's Reggie in purple, and Jake in red. They totally get it.Free Birds

-- Purple-Headed Hero: Reggie- he's the only non-redhead in the 'present times' scenes.
+- Red-Headed Hero: Inverted with Reggie- he's the only non-redhead in the 'present times' scenes.
 There's more variety in the past though.

 - The Stinger:

 Jake: Have you heard about the TURDUCKEN?

 - Self-Deprecation: The tagline proclaims the film to be "the greatest turkey movie of all time".
 A "turkey" is a nickname for a terrible film.

 - Shout-Out: From the trailer, while the turkeys shoot flaming pumpkins at the Indians: